ArchipelagoMW/Archipelago/worlds/tits_the_3rd/dev_util/readme.md

 # Usage:
 - `./patch.py create` will create a new patch based off the contents in your LB-ARK directory.
-- `./patch.py apply` will use the files in your base Trails the Sky installation folder.
+- `./patch.py apply` will use the files in your base Trails in the Sky the Third installation folder.
 It will automatically put them through Factoria and store them in your LB-ARK folder.
 Additionally, it will put any `._sn` files through Calmare and store them in `ED6_DT21_CLM` within your LB-ARK folder.
 Before applying, it will show you a rudementary diff between the patch and your current LB-ARK directory, and if there are files in your LB-ARK directory, it will prompt you to back them up if you wish through a y/n prompt before replacing your LB-ARK directory.
 - `./patch.py diff` will only diff the differences between the patch output and your current LB-ARK directory.
-This is useful for finding out what changed after pulling the latest changes from the repo.
+This is useful for finding out what changed after pulling the latest changes from the repo. **Note that your console text should support the JP character set, or this might print some garbage if it tries to render any of that.**

 ### About `ED6_DT21`
 `ED6_DT21` is split into two parts after applying the patch: